Celebrating over 42-Years of Educational Ministry Since 1980

 IACEA supports the Biblical principle of separation of Church and state; Mark.12:17; James.
 4:4; II Corinthians.
 6:14.
-Remaining consistent with Biblical standards and not liberal or secular positions, IACEA has chosen not to seek endorsement by either the EAES or COPA, CHEA or other worldwide governmentally influenced accrediting agencies.
-IACEA is a network of many schools on the cutting edge of Christ centered, Biblical education.
+Remaining consistent with Biblical standards and not liberal or secular positions, IACEA has chosen not to seek endorsement by either the EAES or COPA, CHEA, or other worldwide governmentally influenced accrediting agencies.
+IACEA is a network of many schools on the cutting edge of Christ-centered, Biblical education.

 Job Placement and Community Programs

 Any prospective student should understand that Northwestern Christian University has no authority through their advanced online degree programs, to grant licenses.
-Ministry related vocations are not subject to governmental licensing.
-However if you are choosing a career path that requires a government license you should address appropriate agencies governing licensing in your state or county of residence concerning requirements for licensing or professional certification.
-Such licensing is not normally provided by theologically certified universities, colleges and seminaries and can only be granted by the appropriate government agency.
+Ministry-related vocations are not subject to governmental licensing.
+However, if you are choosing a career path that requires a government license you should address appropriate agencies governing licensing in your state or county of residence concerning requirements for licensing or professional certification.
+Such licensing is not normally provided by theologically certified universities, colleges, and seminaries and can only be granted by the appropriate government agency.

 More About Accreditation

-In the United States, accreditation/ educational accountability or certification of colleges, universities and seminaries is a voluntary process with accreditation granted by private, non-governmental agencies.
+In the United States, accreditation/ educational accountability or certification of colleges, universities, and seminaries is a voluntary process with accreditation granted by private, non-governmental agencies.
 Governmental agencies never provide theological accreditation.

 Additionally, there is no national standard for educational accreditation/ accountability, and the educational world is currently re-examining criteria for accreditation, focusing less on institutional inputs and more on educational outcomes.

-There is no such requirement as Federal or State accreditation of a religious institution, because the civil government has no authority to regulate religious teachings or which certificates or religious degrees upon completion of such education may be issued.
+There is no such requirement as Federal or State accreditation of a religious institution because the civil government has no authority to regulate religious teachings or which certificates or religious degrees upon completion of such education may be issued.
 This is a matter of separation of Church and State.
 Politicians and civil authorities must never be allowed to officially endorse or disapprove directly or indirectly the beliefs and practices of churches or their schools.
-A casual survey of Church history shows that such linkage with "Caesar" eventually leads to infringement upon conscience, bondage, and corruption.
+A casual survey of Church history shows that such linkage with "Caesar" eventually leads to the infringement upon the conscience, bondage, and corruption.
 Therefore, to be accredited by any agency, which in turn is controlled by the U.S. Department of Education, would to some degree be a compromise of the separation principle and constitute a violation of the Church's sovereignty.

 [Source: Dr. Paul Richardson]